maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 }
 ```

+This singleton class provides a central point for obtaining and managing the connection to your Ignite cluster.
+Key features include:

+- **Lazy initialization**: The connection is only established when first needed
+- **Connection pooling**: The same client instance is reused across the application
+- **High availability**: Multiple node addresses ensure the application can connect even if one node is down
+- **Automatic retries**: The RetryReadPolicy helps maintain resilience during temporary network issues
+- **Proper resource cleanup**: The close method ensures resources are released when the application shuts down

-## Testing the Connection
+## Testing Your Connection

-Now, let's create a class to test our connection to the Ignite cluster and outputs some interesting facts:
+Let's create a simple test class to verify that your connection to the Ignite cluster works correctly.

+Create a file named `IgniteClusterTest.java`:

 ```java
 package com.example.transit;